 - Setting Service areas or targeting ad campaigns by radius could reach undesirable areas if not careful.

 Keep in mind this article is merely an observation of very, VERY early research and general insights.
-By no means do we intend to challenge your personal commitment to supporting local and regional businesses.
-Maybe we will change the title of this article to: "We the only people who care about Connecticut Small Business" But for the moment no one cares.
+We intend to challenge your commitment to supporting local and regional businesses by no means.
+Maybe we will change the title of this article to: "We the only people who care about Connecticut Small Business," But for the moment, no one cares.

-In many circumstances we would move on with out much of a thought, but something about these dismal search result was personal.
-We hear constantly about the importance of supporting small businesses.
-Over the last year the calls for support have grown more desperate and for many business owners have been living on or over the edge.
-Our Government has passed generous legislation in an attempt to support the economic recovery.
-These "efforts" are only the most recent in well intentioned virtue signaling in support of small business.
+We would move on without much thought in many circumstances, but something about these dismal search results was personal.
+We constantly hear about the importance of supporting small businesses.
+Last year the calls for support had grown more desperate, and business owners have been living on or over the edge.
+Our Government has passed generous legislation to support the economic recovery.
+These "efforts" are only the most recent in well-intentioned virtue-signaling supporting small businesses.

 Shape Shaming CT

-Some of the basic tools to promote a business online systemically sell Connecticut Short.
-There are many instances but we will only talk about some the few extreme examples of how our tech overlords have overlooked CT's unique business climate.
+Some essential tools to promote a business online systemically sell Connecticut Short.
+There are many instances, but we will only talk about some of the few extreme examples of how our tech overlords have overlooked CT's unique business climate.

 Ever try to post to craigslist?
-Challenging, when your business is in Fairfield County.
-As a matter of fact Craigslist just combines Fairfield county with another New York region.
+Posting can be challenging when your business is in Fairfield County.
+Craigslist combines Fairfield county with another New York region.
 Fairfield County isn't even listed under Connecticut.
-This is a market share of approximately a million people, and a region that has a considerable concentration of the worlds wealth.
+This is a market share of approximately a million people and a region with a considerable concentration of the world's wealth.

 Linkedin is guilty of oversight in a different way.
-Although a profile is configured with city/ town a member works in, They are still segmented into larger "pools" of members.
-This can be observed when viewing a members profile or sorting your contacts.
-For Connecticut Business Professionals many of us batched into the "New York City Metropolitan Area".
+Although a profile is configured with the city/ town a member works in; They are still segmented into larger "pools" of members.
+This can be observed when viewing a member's profile or sorting your contacts.
+Connecticut Business Professionals are batched into the "New York City Metropolitan Area."

 That might be just fine for some, but in many cases could be confusing and misrepresentative to a professional audience.
-Leveraging a networking is obviously a primary activity to be successful; otherwise Linkedin wouldn't exist. i.e. If you are looking for an Real Estate Attorney in Southbury CT, it could be unclear when sorting by region and they are grouped into the "NYC Metropolitan Area" The Greater NYC area (obviously) is massive and you not realize that your best connection could be closer than you realize.
+Leveraging your business network is a primary activity to be successful; otherwise, Linkedin wouldn't exist. i.e., If you are looking for a Real Estate Attorney in Southbury, CT, it could be unclear when sorting by region and they get grouped into the "NYC Metropolitan Area" The Greater NYC area (obviously) is massive, and you may not realize that your best connection could be closer than you realize.

-Connecticut business is also a victim of "Radial Overreach".
-We are blessed with the beauty and bounty's of long island sound, However this presents an obstacle unique to Service based businesses in most of Connecticut.
+Connecticut business is also a victim of "Radial Overreach."
+Connecticut is fortunate to have the beauty and bounty's of long island sound; however, this presents an obstacle unique to Service-based businesses in most of Connecticut.

-CT is one of a few states with not just an entire seaside border, but the only state where there is qualifying service area on the other side of the water, Long Island Sound.
-For instance, a 40 service mile radius for a business in Naugatuck CT could extend to Port Jefferson in Long Island.
-Which foe some service business would take too long and cost prohibitive to get to.
-While another city like Stamford CT would be within the service radius.
+CT is one of a few states with an entire seaside border, but the only state with a qualifying service area on the other side of the water, Long Island Sound.
+So, for instance, a 40 service mile radius for a business in Naugatuck, CT, could extend to Port Jefferson in Long Island.
+Which foe some service business would take too long and cost-prohibitive to get to.
+While another city like Stamford, CT, would be within the service radius.

-The Problem of "Radial Overreach" extends into targeting areas for digital ads, approximately 20%* of the area is water.
-For Businesses along Connecticut's Shoreline any radius will have approximately half the service area in the sound.
+The "Radial Overreach" problem extends into targeting areas for digital ads; approximately 20%* of the target area is water.
+For Businesses along Connecticut's Shoreline, any radius will have roughly half the service area in the sound.

 An even worse scenario is unintentionally paying for ad impressions or ad clicks on Long Island.
-Worse of all is having to turn down a job that responded to an ad, because its too far to service
+Imagine having to turn down a job that responded to an ad because it is too far to service.

-Another considerable issue with radial overreach is businesses with strict licensing requirements, such as an insurance company, or even a general contractor.
-Advertising in areas without the proper disclaimers could lead some undesirable consequences, If not simple wasting ad spend in area you are not permitted to do business in.
+Another significant issue with radial overreach is businesses with strict licensing requirements, such as an insurance company or general contractor.
+Advertising in areas without proper disclaimers could lead to undesirable consequences; if not simply wasting ad spend in areas you are not permitted to do business in.

-There are of course easy fixes to prevent a worse case scenario.
+There are, of course, easy fixes to prevent a worst-case scenario.
 Towns or entire states can be excluded from targeting.
 See figures B & C. Specific States can be targeted or excluded getting a better focus on a campaign.

 40 Mile Radius Target Area from Naugatuck CT

-Bottom part of the radius encompasses the northern part of Long Island
+The bottom part of the radius encompasses the northern part of Long Island.

 40 Mile Radius Excludes City's Within the Target Area to prevent ads from serving.

 Connecticut Businesses need to be aware of the limitations of their digital tools.
-Take the extra time when building an audience to confirm the appropriate demographics are being targeted.
+When building an audience, take the extra time to confirm the appropriate demographics are targeted.

-When doing keyword research you need to dig a little deeper than your own assumptions.
-Again everyone says they support small business, we know our communities in CT do.
-However according to Google, no one cares about "Small Business Connecticut"
+It would be best to dig a little deeper than your assumptions when doing keyword research.
+Again everyone says they support small businesses, and we know our communities in CT do.
+However, according to Google, no one cares about "Small Business Connecticut."